Salkantay Trek to Machu Picchu - 5-Day Journey Through the Andes

 This packing list is designed to ensure you have everything you need for a comfortable and enjoyable Salkantay Trek with us.
 Tailor the list based on your personal preferences and specific needs, and prepare for an unforgettable adventure in the Andes!

-❌ Gratitudes: for the chef, porters and guide
+• Gratuities: Tips for the chef, porters, and guide

-❌ Rentals: for the Inca Trail you need sleeping bag (mandatory), airt matts and trekking poles (optional)
+• Rentals: For the Salkantay Trek you need a sleeping bag (mandatory), air matts and trekking poles (optional)

 Adults, Group service